Kelly Dorfman MS LND discusses the relationship between ear infections and autism in this post.

 Kids with food allergies get sick more often because their immune systems focus on reacting to foods, rather than on fighting germs.

-Antibiotics used to treat ear infections may make children more susceptible to mercury damage.
+Antibiotics used to treat ear infections may make children more susceptible to damage from mercury and other toxins.

 Ear infections are associated with auditory processing problems.